OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/guess_method.rst

 :code:`Group` also provides a *guess_nonlinear* method in which you can supply the starting value for implicit state variables in any of it's subsystems.

-The following very simple example demonstrates this capability of setting the initial guess value at the group level.
+The following example demonstrates the capability of setting the initial guess value at the group level, using the input from one component to compute the guess for another.
+In this case, a `Discipline` group solves a system of equations using a :ref:`BalanceComp <balancecomp_feature>`.
+It answers the question:
+"What is :math:`x` such that :math:`x^2` is equal to twice our input value".

+Given our knowledge of the relationship between the two equations, we can supply an initial guess for the implicit state variable, :math:`x`, that makes it unnecessary for the solver to iterate.

 .. embed-code::
     openmdao.core.tests.test_group.TestGroup.test_guess_nonlinear_feature